webcomics/dosage/doc/web/content/comics/SmackJeeves_HedgehogPieceANewEra.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>~This is a revival of the original Hedgehog Piece~ Take an adventure throughout a new world of One Piece, in a new Era of Pirates, following 5 major pirate crews of different species and personalities.
 We also accept cameos in the same format below (also include brief personality and background).
-PM to ReiKainaric.</td>
+PM to ReiKainaric.
+For ANY problems, PM to sonicmaster05.</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://hedgehogpiece.smackjeeves.com/comics/">http://hedgehogpiece.smackjeeves.com/comics/</a></td>